Alden sues Lee Enterprises after media company rejects takeover bid

 Even before Lee rejected Alden’s bid, it adopted a “poison-pill” plan that would make it more expensive for Alden to buy up Lee’s shares once it owns more than 10% of the company.
 At that point, the plan would allow Lee’s other shareholders to buy shares at a 50% discount or possibly get free shares for every share they already own.

-Lee owns the St. Louis Post-Dispatch, the Buffalo News and dozens of other newspapers including nearly every daily newspaper in Nebraska.
+Lee owns the St. Louis Post-Dispatch, the Buffalo News and dozens of other newspapers.

 Unions that represent journalists at those papers have come out strongly against Alden because they’re worried about what the hedge fund would do.

-Among its other Nebraska newspapers are the Omaha World-Herald, Lincoln Journal Star, Grand Island Independent, North Platte Telegraph, Kearney Hub and Scottsbluff Star-Herald.
+Among its other Nebraska newspapers are the Omaha World-Herald, Grand Island Independent, North Platte Telegraph, Kearney Hub and Scottsbluff Star-Herald.

 Alden has bought up roughly 200 publications across the country in recent years through a series of acquisitions.
 Besides the Tribune papers, Alden also owns the Denver Post, Orange County Register and Boston Herald.